jdonald/firefox-armhf/README.md

     apt-get source firefox:armhf
     cd firefox-*

-Apply Rust cross-build patch:

-    patch -p1 < build_gecko.rs.patch
+We need to patch `build_gecko.rs` to pass a cross-compile flag to its clang options.

-Apply `rules.patch` to fix some conditions that are too Ubuntu-specific.
-Otherwise early on you'll hit a strange error about being unable to find `usr.bin.firefox.in`
+`debian/rules` has some apparmor conditions that are too Ubuntu-specific.
+The WebRTC module seems to have been patched but is missing essential ASFLAGS.

-    patch -p1 < rules.patch

-Firefox 64.0 has this major change according to the changelog:
+Firefox 64.0 added a major change:

     # * Explicitly set HOME=/tmp

 which breaks existing build flows.
-Apply `rules.mk.patch` to remove the line.
+Apply the complete **armhf.patch** to fix all of the above:

-The WebRTC module has a bug that can manifest as an error on sbfx instructions.
-Fix this to use the appropriate ASFLAGS:

-    patch -p1 < webrtc.patch
+    patch -p1 < path/to/firefox-armhf/armhf.patch

 Then run **dpkg-buildpackage**: